esper-io/dev-docs/docs/home/console.md

 #### Esper-Provisioned Android Devices

-To connect with an Esper-provisioned Android device, navigate to Devices > Settings.
+To connect with an Esper-provisioned Android device, navigate to **Devices > Settings**.

 ![Reboot](./assets/NewConsole/DeviceSettings.png)